Master of the Game (novel): Adaptations

-A television miniseries adaptation aired in the US beginning on February 19, 1984, starring Dyan Cannon as Kate Blackwell, Ian Charleson as Jamie McGregor, David Birney as David Blackwell, Harry Hamlin as Tony Blackwell, Johnny Sekka as Banda, Cherie Lunghi as Margaret McGregor, Donald Pleasence as Salomon van der Merwe, Liane Langland as Eve and Alexandra, and Fernando Allende as George Mellis, with several notable actors in smaller roles, including Alan Dobie (as MacMillan), Jimmy Nail (as Schmidt), Stratford Johns (as Zimmerman) and Barry Morse (as Dr. Harley).
+A television miniseries adaptation aired in the US in three installments beginning on February 19, 1984, starring Dyan Cannon as Kate Blackwell, Harry Hamlin as Tony Blackwell, Ian Charleson as Jamie McGregor, Cliff DeYoung as Brad Rogers, Fernando Allende as George Mellis, Liane Langland as Eve and Alexandra Blackwell, Donald Pleasence as Salomon van der Merwe, Cherie Lunghi as Margaret McGregor, Jean Marsh as Mrs. Talley, Barry Morse as Dr. John Harley, Johnny Sekka as Banda, Angharad Rees as Marianne Hoffman, Maryam d'Abo as Dominique Masson, David Suchet as André d'Usseau, with guest stars Leslie Caron as Solange Dunas, and David Birney as David Blackwell.
+Several notable actors appeared in smaller roles, including Alan Dobie as MacMillan, Jimmy Nail as Schmidt and Stratford Johns as Zimmerman.

 The miniseries was produced by CBS Television and Rosemont Productions International Ltd. It was nominated for the Emmy Award for "Outstanding Achievement in Music Composition for a Limited Series or a Special" for the first part of the series.
 The miniseries was released on DVD on May 4, 2009.
 The series was also shown on BBC One in the UK later in the year, beginning on September 2.

 The novel was also adapted into a radio drama series by Nuran Devres, titled Oyunun Kuralı (the Rule of the Game), starring Tomris Oğuzalp as Kate and Cahit Şaher as Tony.